neloe/EasyZMQ-Cpp/README.md

 revsock >> rec; // rec's frame list now contains "1", "hello", "world" cout << *(rec.frames().back()) << endl; // prints "world" to the screen
 ```
+Note that the message MUST be created before sending; the way ZMQ does its sends makes it so it tries to access memory that is already freed if you use a temporary object (e.g. `sendsock << zmqcpp::Message(4)`).
 More complex message types can be created by inheriting from the base message type; these messages can handle special protocol messages, etc.